mulled/api/README.md

-# images
+# api

-Contains bare JSON files of available packages in mulled.
+Contains bare JSON files of available packages in mulled as well as the used package managers.